 - And here I save the best for last: the line to get into Double Or Nothing.
 Holy shit–this was a fucking disaster.
 Nothing like 13,000-plus marks getting screened by security in one little section of a casino.
 It was just SO BAD.
 My pal and I got there about 20-minutes after 3pm doors (which in itself is an absolute shit time to open the doors when the “Buy In” pre-show began at 4pm).
 The line, I swear, felt a mile and a half long.
 It went all the way down from the MGM Grand Garden through the entire Wet Republic pool area all the way down to the street behind the casino all the way down to the very end of the block.
-After an Uber failed to pick up my pal and I, we gave up on the line and decided to hit the blackjack table for a bit to kill some time… only to accidentally have merged into the line maybe just 75 feet from the front.
+After an Uber failed to pick up my pal and I, we gave up on the line and decided to hit the blackjack table for a bit to kill some time (we had actually been playing blackjack online using casino phone games while in the line so we were well-practiced)… only to accidentally have merged into the line maybe just 75 feet from the front.
 This stroke of fuckery saved our night.

 Whew.
 Now onto the real reason we were there!